 Launceston Retirement: 1879 to 1899

 When George retired in Jan 1879 he had an unparalleled length of service in the Colony with 1(?) year as second mate from 1834, 1 year as assistant harbourmaster, 1 year as leadsman, 22 years as pilot, and finally 19 years as senior pilot in charge of the Low Head station.
 A total of 44 years service with 41 as pilot!
 Wayne Shipp's information on the length of service of the pilots in J.G.
-Branagan "The Historic Tamar Valley" shows George with 42 years as pilot, then the next longest services in order as 32, then 28, 27, 25, 24, 24, 16 and so on.
-He left the service very highly regarded by the people of Low Head and George Town.
+Branagan "The Historic Tamar Valley" shows George with 42 years as pilot, then the next longest services in order as 32, then 28, 27, 25, 24, 24, 16 and so on.…vi) He left the service very highly regarded by the people of Low Head and George Town.
 See transcriptions of these newspaper articles: “Meetings of the Launceston Marine Board, January to April 1879.
 Matters relating to George FOSTER’s retirement” here.
 “George FOSTER’s Testimonial at his Retirement” here.

 George made a succession of codicils to his will which throw light on changing family circumstances as well as on people in the Launceston community who were important to the FOSTERs.
 George's good friend (and father-in-law) John Hammond died in 1870 causing George to make a first codicil to his will dated 28 Jul 1880.
 In the codicil George called himself "formerly Pilot of Tamar Heads, now gentleman of Launceston".
 The codicil replaced J. Hammond as executor with George Babington (Town Surveyor).
 George Babington was Launceston's Town Surveyor from 1853- 1882 and from 1863- 1882 was also Superintendent of Waterworks and Surveyor under the Building Act.
 G. Babington died on 29 Dec 1888 and George's son Thomas continued residing out of Tasmania, so George made a second codicil on 16 Jan 1889, appointing new executors Peter McCracken (Ironmonger) and Thomas Gladman (Accountant).
 Peter McCracken ran his own ironmonger's business at that time (from 1883 to 1894 in Charles St.), was elected to the Municipal Council twice after 1894 and was mayor in 1896.
 He was then elected to the House of Assembly in March 1900 and thus obtained probate for George FOSTER's estate just before his election campaign.
 Thomas Gladman at that time of the second codicil was accountant to the firm of Douglas & Collins, Solicitors who later acted to obtain George's probate.
 Thomas Gladman was elected City Treasurer and Accountant in the following year (1890).…iv), xi)

 The value of George's estate increased.
 In 1892 the house where George lived was #41 (£40) and M. Munro's rented bakery was #43 (£45) (from 1892 at least, the modern-day street numbers applied).
 George died in 1899, and in 1900 #41 (£750) and #43 (£850) were still shown as owned by George.
-In 1910 these properties... #41 (£800) & #45 (£1,000) were no longer owned by the FOSTER family.
-It is probable that George's properties were sold just before his death at less than their total assessed value of the time of £1,600.
-The probate value of George's estate was given as £1,296 and no real estate was included in his estate inventory.
-At that time George would have been quite well off, since as well as his assets he received an annual government pension in 1899 of £186/13/4.
-To have an idea of the value of money in those days:
+In 1910 these properties... #41 (£800) & #45 (£1,000) were no longer owned by the FOSTER family.…x) It is probable that George's properties were sold just before his death at less than their total assessed value of the time of £1,600.
+The probate value of George's estate was given as £1,296 and no real estate was included in his estate inventory.…iv) At that time George would have been quite well off, since as well as his assets he received an annual government pension in 1899 of £186/13/4.
+The 1907 ‘basic wage’ case gives an idea of the value of money in those days:

 The photo below shows significant recent change around George's home.
 In 2000 this area gave a derelict impression.
 The 2000 photo, on the left, shows the sheet metal gates and overgrown shrubs in George's drive, and the neighbouring Tamar Hotel in need of repair.
 The 2003 photo, on the right, shows the restoration in 2002 of the Tamar Hotel, the wrought iron style gates on George's drive and the tarred surface and parking area in George’s back yard.
-The parking area now serves the Tamar Hotel … now the "Boag's Centre for Beer Lovers" and now "The James Boag Brewery Experience" which is used for a display centre, guided tours and administration.
+The parking area now serves the Tamar Hotel … named initially the "Boag's Centre for Beer Lovers" and now "The James Boag Brewery Experience" which is used for a bar, restaurant, display centre, guided tours and administration… see here.